Pride7K/Pride7K/README.md

 ### Hello 👋

-#### My name is Guilherme Santos, I work as a Full Stack Developer in Portugal
+#### My name is Guilherme Santos, I work as a Software Engineer in Portugal

 ##### Atm